 If you find propolis tinctures difficult to ingest due to their unique taste and texture OR want to give it to your children but encounter stiff resistance, I would suggest trying out our new Acai Fruit Flavored Propolis Tincture.
 This product has allowed me to be able to give my children propolis each day as it simply taste delicious.
 It is 100% natural with no artificial color or flavors and does not have the waxy texture that many propolis tinctures have.

-The entire study referred too above can be found in the journal Evidence-Based Complementary and Alternative Medicine, Volume 2011.
+Journal Evidence-Based Complementary and Alternative Medicine, Volume 2011.